 An anthropology of contemporary political parties: Reflexions on methods and theory

 Political parties are essential organisations in contemporary liberal representative regimes but have been in ‘crisis’ for several decades, as evidenced in declining membership, electoral volatility, the growth of alternative and competing movements.
-In response to these concerns, political parties have changed how they recruit and relate to members including the influence they grant them in the selection of their representatives and in the deliberation on and choice of policy.
+In response to these concerns, political parties have changed how they recruit and relate to members including the influence they grant them in the selection of their representatives and in the deliberation on, and choice of, policy.
 At the same time, the ways in which political scientists approach political parties have changed profoundly.
 In the early 1990s, Katz and Mair sparked a renewed interest in parties as organisations, including a focus on their resources and strategies.
 They coordinated teams of researchers, published comparative volumes (Katz and Mair, 1995b), and launched a new journal dedicated to the field, Party Politics.
 Around the same time, other scholars turned their attention to members and supporters: they obtained access to conduct membership surveys that also contributed to open a field of comparative analysis (Van Haute and Gauja, 2015).
 The construction of international databases (on members, constitutions and rules, manifestos, electoral results) and the sophistication of quantitative tools and analyses allows us to develop impressive comparative work across countries and across time, to test hypothesis about how responsive parties are to shifts in public opinion and/or electoral competition.
 Unfortunately, such approaches leave much in the dark and are thus complementary to analyses that come from different epistemological and disciplinary perspectives.
 Amongst these approaches, an anthropology of contemporary political parties has a lot to offer as it helps us focus on the processes through which partisans construct meanings and traditions, how they act and how these change, or not.

 Adopting an anthropological approach to consider political parties is fairly unusual and has tended to be limited to the margins of the political system, in other words to the greens, the extremes or more generally to organisations that could be considered as movements (Kertzer, 1996; Mische, 2009).
 This is partly due to anthropology’s historical affinity with the exotic and with studying ‘down’ rather than ‘up’ (Nader, 1969).
 However, it is particularly stimulating in that it invites us to interrogate what is familiar in our everyday political world and to move beyond the taken-for-granted.
 It encourages us to take seriously how the people involved (whether they are grassroots members or belong to parliamentary elites) think about what they are doing and how they interpret the political world in which they act.
-It challenges the taken-for-granted use of theories that postulate instrumental rationality of individual actors and seek to make sense of parties and movements through such lenses.
+It challenges the taken-for-granted use of theories that postulate instrumental rationality of individual actors and seeks to make sense of parties and movements through such lenses.
 It underlines dynamic relationships within complex and layered political organisations and sheds light directly upon actors and processes: how and by whom decisions are taken, how do ideological positions shift, why some practices, deemed acceptable in one party at a given time, are rejected in another or by the same party at a different point in time.

-In this article, I argue that an anthropological approach allows us to understand better contemporary political organisations and explain the evolutions we are witnessing.
+In this article, I argue that an anthropological approach allows us to understand better contemporary political organisations and the evolutions we are witnessing.
 I base such a claim not only on the ethnographic method for gathering data but also on the theoretical insights and analytic tools it offers comparativists.
 Indeed, I contend that it challenges us to identify and explain differences and to turn our gaze back to the familiar, whatever this familiar is.
 I am certainly not alone in underlying the benefits of ethnography in political science more generally (Boswell et al., 2019; Rhodes et al., 2007).
 My argument draws from the extensive work on political parties that I have conducted in France and in the UK (Faucher, 1999a; Faucher-King, 2005; Faucher-King and Treille, 2003; Faucher, 2015).
 In the first section, I highlight how an anthropological outlook makes it possible to explore three dimensions that are otherwise usually overlooked.
 In the second, I reflect on the challenges of data collection and analysis.
-Finally, I set out some of the findings from the anthropology of British party conferences that highlight how symbolic practices form the fabric of group styles of interactions, construct bonds and hierarchies as well as legitimate modes of decision-making.
+Finally, I set out some of the findings from the anthropology of British party conferences and from the comparison of green parties.
+They highlight how symbolic practices form the fabric of group styles of interactions, construct bonds and hierarchies as well as legitimate modes of decision-making.

 Why an anthropological approach?